Netflix/lemur/docs/production/index.rst

     {"body": {}, "uri": "https://acme-staging-v02.api.letsencrypt.org/acme/acct/<ACCOUNT_NUMBER>"}

-The uri can be retrieved from the ACME create account endpoint, when trying to create a new account, using the existing key.
+The URI can be retrieved from the ACME create account endpoint when creating a new account, using the existing key.